Tinkerforge/doc/source/Hardware/Bricklets/Ambient_Light.rst

 Test your Ambient Light Bricklet
 --------------------------------

-To test your Ambient Light Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For an installation guide click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test the Ambient Light Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
-The former is a bridge between the Bricks/Bricklets and the programming language API bindings (you need this in any case if you want to use the Bricks/Bricklets).
-The latter is only for testing purposes.
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

-Now you can connect your Ambient Light Bricklet to any :ref:`Brick <product_overview_bricks>`.
+Now you can connect the Ambient Light Bricklet to any :ref:`Brick <product_overview_bricks>`.
 You should have received a suitable cable with the Bricklet.